TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2025.11.14.626 (7 November, 2025)
 ### Changes
 * "Notifications" tab is renamed to "Alerts".
+* The bug of position liquidation on margin account is fixed (earlier the position liquidation on margin account hadn't triggered the liquidation on selected taker and created an exception).

 ## Version 2025.11.07.669 (7 November, 2025)
 ### Changes